Master of Science in Geosciences (Geography)

 - Integrate geoscience tools and technologies

-The program begins with a foundation in scientific research design and offers a diverse selection of electives in environmental science, geography, GIS applications, and regional studies.
-Students may choose between a thesis or non-thesis track to tailor their academic experience.
+The program starts with a foundation in scientific research design and offers electives in environmental science, geography, GIS, and regional studies.
+Students may pursue a thesis or non-thesis track to tailor their experience.

 GSCI 800: Scientific Research Design